Mahir33/p-quote-generator/README.md

 - **Font Awesome:** For adding icons to the application, enhancing the visual appeal.
 - **Google Favicon:** Utilizes Google's favicon service for fetching a favicon for the application, adding a professional touch to the tab icon.
 - **CDNJS:** Serves the Font Awesome CSS file, ensuring icons are up-to-date and accessible.

-### How to Use

-1. **Viewing a Quote:** Upon loading the application, users are presented with a basic quote.
-A new random quote can be displayed by clicking the "New Quote" button.
-2. **Sharing a Quote:** Users can share a quote on Twitter by clicking the Twitter icon button.
-This action opens Twitter in a new tab, with a pre-filled tweet containing the quote and its author, ready for sharing.